MiketheChap/worldwidestew/content/blog/2025-08-23-be-kind-to-yourself-first.md

 [^1]: This is the kind of formula that's commonly used: *Think of someone you love and trust and how special you are to them.
 Send them a wish of love and kindness.
 Great.
 Now, think of someone else you love and trust and how special you are to them.
 Send them good wishes.
 Now, like a cool switchback you'd never expect, think of yourself with love and kindness!* Did you see what they did there?
-It reeally snuck up on you, didn't it.
+It really snuck up on you, didn't it.
 They manipulated your self-judgmental self into being kind to yourself.
 The first time I heard one of those I was filled with disgust.
 It felt like some kind of psychological game.
 On the other hand, there's one thing that's formulaic that I love and which patients almost always give me opportunity to do with them.
 It's not a prayer exactly.
 It's a *wish*.

 May you be healthy
 May you be happy